Barcelona Holidays & City Breaks

 Fast facts for Barcelona

 Language: The languages spoken in Barcelona are Catalan and Spanish.
-Most people can speak both and will also have a basic understanding of English, particularly those who work in the tourist industry.
+Most people can speak both and will also have a basic understanding of English, particularly those who work in hotels, cafes and restaurants.

 Currency: The currency used in Barcelona is the Euro (€)